-The Company estimates that its participation in the Group of "Intercontinental International" as well as the lease agreement with "Greek Hypermarkets Sklavenitis S.A." sets the foundations for a solid growth and expects a stable profitability for the following years.
+In conclusion, the Company estimates that its participation in the group of "Intercontinental International" as well as the lease agreement with the company Hellenic Hypermarkets Sklavenitis SA. lays the foundation for solid growth and expects a steady profitability in the coming years.

-Athens, 7th of June 2019
+Athens, 2nd of September 2020 The undersigned

-The undersigned
+Helen Halikias ID No. AE 783895

-Helen Halikias Marios Apostolinas Gerasimos Robotis ID No. AE 783895 ID No. AN024492 ID No. AN 139944
+Patricia Halikias ID No. AE 783894